return42/sphkerneldoc/linux_src_doc/kernel/trace/ring_buffer_c.rst

 through the buffer.
 Memory is allocated, buffer recording is disabled, and the iterator pointer is returned to the caller.

-Disabling buffer recordng prevents the reading from being corrupted.
+Disabling buffer recording prevents the reading from being corrupted.
 This is not a consuming read, so a producer is not expected.